Harrow Weald (code HD) was a Central area garage which operated RLHs on the following routes:

 RLH 27 at Rayners Lane Station

 Photo taken from londonbusscene e-group.
 No copyright attached to original.
 Author unknown.
-If the author wishes to assert ownership of this image, please contact us and it will be removed from this site.
+If the author wishes to assert ownership of this image, please contact us.

 From June 1969, route 230 was renumbered H1 and converted to one person operated single decker MBS type buses.
 The final RLH operated journey was in the hands of RLH 27, the sole green RLH at Harrow Weald at the time, which had been on loan since July the previous year and was known as the staff favourite.